zai-org/SCAIL/README.md

 The CLI will ask you to input in format like `<prompt>@@<example_dir>, `e.g. `the girl is dancing@@examples/001`.
 The `example_dir` should contain rendered.mp4 or rendered_aligned.mp4 after pose extraction and rendering.
 Results will be save to `samples/`.

 You can further choose sampling configurations like resolution in the yaml file under `configs/sampling/` or directly modify `sample_video.py` for customized sampling logic.

+Though our model prioritize pose control and is robust to text prompts, we still suggest using VLMs like Gemini or GPT-4o to optimize the prompt especially on character features and gesture description.
+This is because the model is trained with long prompts and good prompts can improve generation quality.
+Example codes for prompt optimization will be provided soon.

 ## 📄 Citation